aiida-cusp/aiida-cusp/docs/source/user_guide/custodian/handlers.rst

   This has implications on the strategy of resolving some kind of the errors (for instance whether LREAL should be set to True or False, etc.)
   (default: `100`)
 * **errors_subset_to_catch** (:class:`list`) --
-  List of errors that will be catched (other errors not in the list are ignored!).
+  List of errors that will be caught (other errors not in the list are ignored!).
-  If set to `None` all errors known to the handler will be deteched.
+  If set to `None` all errors known to the handler will be detected.
   (default: :class:`None`)

   .. note::